What is cancer screening?

 If a test doesn’t do these things, it’s unlikely to work well in a screening programme for the whole population.

-If a cancer is rare, screening everyone wouldn’t work, and it would be harder for the benefits to outweigh the harms across everyone taking part.
-If good screening tests are available for rarer cancers, doctors will often offer them to people who are at highest risk of the disease.
+If a cancer is rare, the harms of screening everyone would likely outweigh the benefits.
+If a good screening test is available for a rare cancer, doctors can offer it to people who are at highest risk of the disease.

-At the moment, there isn’t enough evidence to say that screening for any type of cancer other than breast, bowel, and cervical cancer would be a good idea.
+At the moment, there isn’t enough evidence to support a screening programme for any type of cancer other than breast, bowel, and cervical cancer.
+A targeted lung cancer screening programme is now recommended in the UK.
+This will take some time to set up.

-Researchers are always looking for new screening tests and new ways to spot cancers early.
-There has been lots of research into prostate cancer screening, lung cancer screening and ovarian cancer screening.
-None of these cancer types have national screening programmes at the moment.
+Researchers are always looking for new screening tests.
+For example, there has been lots of research into prostate cancer screening and ovarian cancer screening.
+But there isn’t a reliable enough test to detect these cancers.